-- Where the agreement stipulates that the effects of an expression of intention by a spoofer belong to the identity theft victim (consumer) irrespective of whether the identity theft victim (consumer) is actually at fault, so long as the other party (seller) properly verifies the personal identification information, (e.g.) ID or password. - A prior agreement on a personal identification method was reached without any agreement on a concrete security system.
-Due to the sub par security system established by the seller, there existed a strong likelihood of leakage of information related to personal identification. - There are no cautionary notice or preventive measures against setting a personal ID or a password that third parties may be able to predict with relative ease.
+- Where the agreement stipulates that the effects of an expression of intention by a frauder belong to the identity theft victim (consumer) even though the operator is actually at fault, so long as the operator properly verifies the personal identification information, (e.g.) ID or password. - · Cases where IDs/passwords are leaked from the operator

-Example of Cases where a prior agreement may be considered valid entitled to claim the effect of such pre-agreement on the identification method against the principal.
+Example of Cases where a prior agreement may be considered valid